radarbot-team/radarbot-team-best-pratices/design-patterns/DesignPatterns.md

 ## Prototype

-The **Prototype pattern** is used to create a new object by duplicating existing objects called *prototypes*, and they have a cloning capability.

-This pattern is used in the folowwing use cases:

-* When you need to create an instance without knowing the hierarchy of a class.
-* When you need to create class isntances that are dynamically loaded.
-* When you need to have a simple object system and not include parallel hierarchy of a factory class.
+This pattern used to create a new object by duplicating existing objects called *prototypes* which have a cloning capability.
+The most common uses of this patter is to create an instance without knowing its class hierarchy, create class instances that are dynamically loaded, and have simple object system and not include parallel hierarchy of a factory class.

 ![Prototype UML](statics/PrototypeUML.png)

-* `Client`: This class contains a list of objects called prototypes that are instances of the *AbstractPrototype* abstract calss.
-The *Client* class needs to clone these prototypes without having to know their internal structure and subclass hierarchy.
-* `AbstractPrototype`: This is an abstract class that can duplicate itself.
-This class contains a clonning method called `clone()`.
-* `ConcretePrototype1`and `ConcretePrototype2`: These are concrete classes that inherit form the *AbstractPrototype* class.
-They define a prototype and have both cloning method called `clone()`.

 **Foundation** has a protocol named `NSCopying` which declares a method for providing functional copies of an object.
 The exact meaning of *copy* can vary from class to class, but a copy must be a functionally independent object with values identical to the original at the time the copy was made.
 A copy produced with **NSCopying** is implicitly retained by the sender, who is responsible for releasing it.